ironcodestudio/ironcode-git-enhancements/README.md

 Changelog
 ------------
+* 20171102 - Add `git track-origin-same-branch-name` to set the current branch to track `origin/<name-of-current-branch>`.
+This is useful when faced with the "no tracking information for the current branch" message ([#49](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/49))
 * 20170929 - Add `git d-` and `gd-` to delete previous branch ([#56](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/56))
 * 20170929 - Add git move to move the most recent commit(s) to another branch ([#52](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/52))
 * 20170313 - Add git pf to push using `--force-with-lease` ([#10](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/10))